Go to exercises and answers

 The budgeting process starts immediately when planning an event.
 It's a case of making a start somehow, anyhow, by getting some rough estimates down on paper.
 Then day by day, week by week, your task is to refine your rough estimates by seeking information through a number of ways by researching and talking to staff, contractors, and stakeholders.

-As time goes by, and more information comes to hand, your budget will hopefully become increasingly accurate.
+As planning continues, and more information comes to hand, your budget will hopefully become increasingly accurate.

-Probably a good place to start is to consider where the money is coming from to pay the costs of the event.
+Probably a good place to start in the budgeting process is to consider where the money will be coming from to pay for the costs of the event.
+You will need to consult with anyone who has knowledge of similar events or can assist you to make realistic estimates.

 Typically, the principle sources of event income are: